vivien98/AdaptiveCurves/README.md

 ## plot.py

 This file plots the monetary loss comparison averaged over multiple simulations and different values of eta and sigma.
 We recommend this file be run after `run.sh` completes.

-## main_notebook.ipynb

-Same as `main.py` but in a Jupyter notebook format.
-Also shows the output plots in the notebook in addition to storing them.

 ## env.py